kckhais/KC-Eva-Bot/README.md

 * `ADMINS`: Username or ID of Admin.
 Separate multiple Admins by space
 * `DATABASE_URI`: [mongoDB](https://www.mongodb.com) URI.
 Get this value from [mongoDB](https://www.mongodb.com).
 For more help watch this [video](https://youtu.be/1G1XwEOnxxo)
 * `DATABASE_NAME`: Name of the database in [mongoDB](https://www.mongodb.com).
 For more help watch this [video](https://youtu.be/1G1XwEOnxxo)
-* `CH_FILTER` : A Channel to Show the files of bot.
-Make sure bot is an admin in the channel.
-* `CH_LINK` : Link of the Channel of Showing Files
 * `LOG_CHANNEL` : A channel to log the activities of bot.
 Make sure bot is an admin in the channel.
 ### Optional Variables
 * `PICS`: Telegraph links of images to show in start message.( Multiple images can be used separated by space )